greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/madlib.html.md

 ### <a id="topic4"></a>Installing the Greenplum Database MADlib Package

-Before you install the MADlib package, make sure that your Greenplum database is running, you have sourced `greenplum_path.sh`, and that the`$MASTER_DATA_DIRECTORY` and `$GPHOME` variables are set.
+Before you install the MADlib package, make sure that your Greenplum database is running, you have sourced `greenplum_path.sh`, and that the`$COORDINATOR_DATA_DIRECTORY` and `$GPHOME` variables are set.

 1. Download the MADlib extension package from [VMware Tanzu Network](https://network.pivotal.io/products/pivotal-gpdb).
 2. Copy the MADlib package to the Greenplum Database coordinator host.